WardropMike/WardropMike/README.md

 - 👋 Hi, I’m @WardropMike
 - 👀 I’m interested in ...
-SDET - DevOps
+SDET - TestOps
 - 🌱 I’m currently learning ...
 Kuberneties
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...